-When the rain stopped, we opened the car windows to enjoy the fresh sea air.
+The rain may have taken our blue sky, but it didn’t diminish any of nature’s beauty as we headed south.
+And when the rains stopped, we rolled down the car windows to enjoy the fresh sea air.
 The scenic Oregon coast drive captivated us, and it was often the unexpected that we enjoyed the most.

 Distance: Tillamook to Newport – 110 km (68 miles)

 Named for British explorer John Meares, Cape Meares offers extended coastline views on a nice day.
-While less than 20 minutes off the main road, we skipped it due to the overcast weather.
+Although less than 20 minutes off the main road, we skipped it due to the overcast rainy weather.

 The sharp rocky promontory that is Cape Lookout was our next Oregon coast itinerary stop.
 There are several hiking options through lush coastal forest ranging from short trails to steeper excursions that require hikers to climb through and over tree roots.

 We were told the highlight of a visit to Cape Kiwanda is watching the dory fishermen on their way out to sea in the very early morning (4 – 5 am) or when they return in the late afternoon.
-Our timing didn’t work out.
-However, we did have time to stop for a snack at Oregon’s only coastal brewery, The Pelican Pub.
+Although our timing didn’t work out for the fisherman, we did make time to stop for a snack at Oregon’s only coastal brewery, The Pelican Pub.
 If you stop here, don’t miss their impressive wall of awards.

 Distance: Newport to Yachats – 39 km (24 miles)

-Newport has many accommodation options and is where we spent our first night.
-The city is home to Devil’s Punchbowl and the Hatfield Marine Science Center.
-Plus, just inland is the town of Yaquina, home to the Oregon Coast Aquarium, the famous Yaquina Bay Bridge, the 1871 Yaquina Bay Lighthouse, and a basalt rock beach.
+We spend the night in Newport, home to Devil’s Punchbowl and the Hatfield Marine Science Center.
+Just inland is the town of Yaquina, home to the Oregon Coast Aquarium, the famous Yaquina Bay Bridge, the 1871 Yaquina Bay Lighthouse, and a basalt rock beach.

-We didn’t book far enough ahead, and our first choice was sold out.
-However, after reading the reviews, we still recommend the oceanfront Hallmark Resort.
-With ocean views from every room, a spa, a saltwater pool, restaurant, a great location, and a “superb” rating, it is the place to relax and unwind after a day of driving. ⇒ Click here to check availability at Hallmark Resort.
+We didn’t book far enough ahead, and our first hotel choice was sold out.
+However, after reading the reviews, we will plan better next time so we can stay at the oceanfront Hallmark Resort.
+With ocean views from every room, a spa, a saltwater pool, restaurant, a great location, and a “superb” rating, it is the place to relax and unwind after a day of driving.

 Distance: Newport to Yaquina – 8 km (5 miles)